At Webb, You’ll Receive a Top-Notch, Amazingly Versatile Education.

 The course consists of three distinct, related parts.
 Part one deals with the thermodynamic design of a combined steam turbine/gas turbine system.
 Design trade-offs and optimization are included.
 Part two deals with the design of the steam turbine from part one.
 Consideration of both thermodynamics and fluid mechanics are included.
 Part three provides coverage of heat transfer.
 One-dimensional steady and unsteady conduction and the empirical approach to convection are discussed.
 Brief coverage of radiation is provided.
 This part of the course culminates with the design of one of the heat exchangers in a COGAS plant.
 Design trade-offs and optimization are included.
 Three hours per week in the first semester.

-This course covers the design of shipboard machinery systems, building on the previous marine engineering courses and the students’ examination of systems while on board ships.
-The principles of fluid flow are used to design piping and hydraulic systems.
-Heating, ventilation, and air conditioning design is covered.
-The final part of the course introduces monitoring and control systems, using analog/digital conversions, programmable logic controllers, and feedback controls.
-Throughout all of the design work, consideration of the relevant regulatory requirements is included.
+This project-oriented course covers the design of shipboard auxiliary, mechanical systems building on the previous marine engineering courses and the students’ examination of systems while on board ships.
+The principles of fluid flow, thermodynamics, material science, and stress analysis are applied to design piping, hydraulic, and heating, ventilation, and air conditioning systems for marine applications.
+Throughout the design work, consideration of the relevant regulatory requirements and definition of system requirements are emphasized.
+To support complete design functionality, the course introduces monitoring and control systems, instrumentation and instrument response, feedback controls, and event driven or sequential process control.
 Four hours of class per week during the second semester.

 This course includes a detailed analysis of diesel engines, a review of gas turbines, and completion of a machinery plant design for the vessels used in the Ship Design sequence.
 This design exercise draws on all the prior marine engineering courses as well as the student’s shipboard experience, in that all the propulsion and auxiliary equipment items are selected from vendor information, and the related machinery systems are designed to support them.
 A lab sequence involving hands-on work with low-speed and high-speed diesels is included.
 Four hours of class and two hours of laboratory per week in the first semester.